Old Custom House (Yorktown, Virginia)

 The Old Custom House is a historic customs house located at Yorktown, York County, Virginia.
-It was built in 1721, and is a 2 1/2-story brick Colonial building with a hipped roof.
+It was built in 1721 and is a two 1/2-story brick Colonial building with a hipped roof.
 It has a corbeled brick interior end chimney.
 An extensive restoration project was undertaken by Richmond architect W. Duncan Lee in 1929.
-Also on the property are a contributing kitchen, necessary, and brick wall, all added during the restoration.
+Also on the property are a contributing kitchen, necessary, and a brick wall, all added during the restoration.

 It was added to the National Register of Historic Places in 1999.

 The Custom House is now a museum operated by the Comte de Grasse Chapter Daughters of the American Revolution.
 It is open on Sundays from June to October.